yieldthedog/yieldthedog.github.com/source/_posts/2012-03-23-kindle-survival-guide.markdown

 As I'm a coder, I'm mainly interested in technical books.
 One publisher of technical books, that stands out is ***[PragProg](http://pragprog.com)*** - not because I emphasize their text, but because they offer a quite superior service.
 Here are the main features:

-- All ebooks are not DRMed and are available in various formats
+- All ebooks are DRM free available in various formats
-- You can tell PragProg to automatically send your purchases and future updates to your free kindle email address.
+- You can configure your PragProg account to automatically send your purchases and future updates to your free kindle email address.
 This can sometimes get annoying, when you have purchased a book in beta, which receives updates quite often.
 - PragProg can automatically send your ebooks to your Dropbox
 - They publish a free magazine